 I arranged our easel in the yard and clipped two sheets of watercolor paper to each side.
 I invited the boys to fill their squirt guns with liquid watercolors and let them go to town!
 They had a lot of fun, but needed several reminders not to squirt each other!

 Tip: No Easel?
 That’s okay!
 Kids can use a thumbtack to secure their paper to a tree.

 Each painting was bright, unique, and beautiful!
 My son (the one who had complained of boredom that morning) spent the entire afternoon playing independently with this super easy activity.

 With little cleanup and minimal direction from me, I call it a win!

 We’ve now placed the squirt guns in a box where the kids can access them easily so the next time he comes to me saying “I’m bored,” I’ll point him towards the squirt guns!

-Summer vacation is a great time to get outside, crafty, and active with your kiddos!
-Click the images below to see more creative ideas.
+Summer vacation is a great time to get crafty with kids!
+Click the images below to see more creative summer art ideas.